Nicholas Christakis: Research

+Beginning in 2010, further work by Christakis and his collaborators used experimental methods and diverse data sets and settings to study social network contagion and structure, thereby enhancing the robustness of causal inference.
+For instance, a 2010 paper demonstrated that cooperative behavior could spread to three degrees of separation.
+A 2015 paper showed that vitamin use in developing-world villages could be made to be contagious.
+A 2022 paper used another experiment to show how a novel "pair targeting" algorithm could enhance population-level social contagion of the adoption of iron-fortified salt to reduce anemia in mothers and children in India.
+A randomized controlled field trial involving 24,702 people in 176 villages in Honduras published in 2024 documented social contagion in diverse health behaviors to two degrees of separation.

-In addition to studying how diverse processes, ranging from cooperation, emotions, obesity, resource sharing, to vaccination, might spread across social networks, Christakis and his colleagues have published a series of papers exploring how experimental manipulation of social network structure itself might enhance human welfare.
+Christakis and colleagues also published a series of papers exploring how experimental manipulation of social network structure itself might enhance human welfare.
 Early work, starting in 2011, focused on how experimental manipulation of network structure could enhance human cooperation and economic productivity.
-Other work explored how network topology could affect human communication during a time of crisis.
-A 2019 paper in Proceedings of the National Academy of Sciences of the United States of America (PNAS) showed that experimentally re-wiring social networks could enhance human welfare without redistributing or increasing resources.
-Additionally, an observational study of a novel monetary system (Sardex, introduced during the 2010 financial crisis) showed that k-cycle centrality was associated with economic success at the level of individual firms or the system as a whole.
+Other work explored how network topology could affect human communication during a time of crisis or could optimize resource sharing.
+A 2019 paper in Proceedings of the National Academy of Sciences (PNAS) showed that experimentally re-wiring social networks could enhance human welfare without either redistributing or increasing resources.
+Additionally, an observational study of a novel monetary system (Sardex, a complementary currency introduced in Sardinia in response to the 2008 financial crisis) showed that k-cycle centrality was associated with economic success at the level of individual firms or the system as a whole.

-In 2009, Christakis' group began to study the evolutionary biology and genetics of social networks, publishing in PNAS a finding that social network position may be partially heritable, and specifically that an increase in twins' shared genetic material corresponds to differences in their social networks.
-In 2011, a follow-up paper on "Correlated Genotypes in Friendship Networks" in PNAS advanced the argument that humans may be "metagenomic" with respect to the people around them.
+In 2009, Christakis' group began to study the evolutionary biology, genetics, and physiology of social networks, publishing in PNAS a finding that social network position may be partially heritable, and specifically that an increase in twins' shared genetic material corresponds to differences in their social networks.
+In 2011, a follow-up paper on "Correlated Genotypes in Friendship Networks" in PNAS advanced the argument that humans may be metagenomic with respect to the people around them.
 Further work on this topic included "Friendship and Natural Selection" in PNAS in 2014, showing that people have a small but discernible preference for choosing as their friends other people who resemble them roughly as much as third or fourth cousins.
 In 2012, in a paper in Nature, Christakis' group analyzed the social networks of the Hadza hunter-gatherers, showing that human social network structure appears to have ancient origins.
-Joseph Henrich noted that "The crucial insight from this work is that understanding distinct aspects of cooperation among these hunter-gatherers must incorporate an analysis of the dynamic processes at the population level."
+Anthropologist Joseph Henrich noted that "the crucial insight from this work is that understanding distinct aspects of cooperation among these hunter-gatherers must incorporate an analysis of the dynamic processes at the population level."
 Christakis and his colleagues did similar work mapping the networks of the Nyangatom people of Sudan in 2016.
 His group has also demonstrated that social networks are deeply related to human cooperation.
 These ideas are explored in Christakis' 2019 book, Blueprint: The Evolutionary Origins of a Good Society.